Get More from Your SCORM Courses

 First off, what is SCORM anyway?

 Acronyms and terminology get thrown about in all industries and the world of online learning is no different.
 SCORM stands for Shareable Object Content Reference Model—which is a fancy way of saying there’s standard for how online learning content and LMS’s (Learning Management Systems) share information.
+For example, you will want to look for your LMS to SCORM-compliant, so you may use your LMS to deploy a wide variety of eLearning courses.

 Course development software like Articulate Storyline, iSpring, Adobe Captivate, and others allow you to publish courses in SCORM format, so when you upload them to your LMS, you can do things like enrollments and tracking user progress.
 Additionally, features such as reporting on completion, grades, etc., also become available.

-An LMS is great when you need to track those things, but you aren’t limited to only using your modules within your LMS.
+An LMS is great when you need to track those things, but you aren’t limited to only using your eLearning modules within your LMS.
 Here's a few other ways you should consider, to leverage your online training material and get more out of your investment dollar.

 Option #1 - Publish to SCORM